alttch/eva3/doc/quickstart.rst

 .. note::

     The newly crated UC and LM PLC items are synced with SFA automatically every 30 seconds.
-To sync them manually, use "eva lm controller reload" command.
+To sync them manually, use "eva sfa controller reload" command.

 Put the following HTML to "/opt/eva/ui/index.html".
 Any Javascript front-end interface library can be used, but in this example we will use pure vanilla JS